WinnieFongWL/Capstone-Project/README.md

 **Objective**: As data analyst, we are to do a research on the case of customers default payments in Taiwan and compares the predictive accuracy of probability of default.

 This dataset consist of 30,000 entries.

 File: default of credit card clients.xls

-There are 2 headings on each columns, the first heading labeled by X1, X2....X23 and last column label Y was removed and will use the second row heading instead.
+The original file downloaded frok kaggle had 2 headings on each columns, the first heading labeled by X1, X2....X23 and last column label Y was removed and will use the second row heading instead.

 ### Metadata
 |Column |Description  |